buccancs/fyp-multi-sensor-recording-system/.junie/guidelines.md

-move future ideas to backlog.md keep cognitive complexity under 15 minimal commenting build and run app on samsung device after each change
+move future ideas to backlog.md keep cognitive complexity under 15 minimal commenting do not declare something as "done" if it is not tested extensively build and run app on samsung device after each change